India poised for US like passive investing boom: Angel One - BusinessToday

 Q. Do you foresee a US like situation for the Indian MF landscape, where passive market share will increase manifold from where it is currently?

 Q. As a passive only AMC, Angel One AMC has a unique market stance.
-What inspired thisdirection, especially at a time when the passive segment in India is growing rapidly?How do you see passive investing scaling ahead?
+What inspired this direction, especially at a time when the passive segment in India is growing rapidly?How do you see passive investing scaling ahead?

 A. At Angel One AMC, we consciously chose to be a passive-only asset manager because we believe in the clarity and conviction that comes from following a single investment philosophy.
 Our core team has one of the longest collective experiences in passive investing in India, which gives us a deep understanding of how this space works.
 In our view, an AMC offering both active and passive products risks confusing investors—because the two philosophies are fundamentally opposite.It’s like a clinic promoting both allopathy and homeopathy at once; it leaves the end user perplexed.
 Passive investing requires consistent and unapologetic investor education,and our goal is to make index-based products accessible to a wider audience through low-cost, easy-to-understand, and scalable solutions—especially through digital channels.